pilm-bioinformatics/pilmbc211-rnaseq-i/content/remote/transfer/_index.en.md

 `rsync -avP work mit:~/pilm103`

 Move to the terminal where you did the first connection to the server and check if you see the file now in your home directory.

+Check if you see the file in the folder you mounted the server: `ls ~/mnts/mit/pilm103`